With cotton and corn husks, actress connects to her '12 Years a Slave' character

-LOS ANGELES (Reuters) - In preparing for her first film role as a petite, hard-laboring slave in “12 Years a Slave,” actress Lupita Nyong‘o sized herself up against 500 pounds of cotton, which her character Patsey picked every day.
+LOS ANGELES, Nov 20 (Reuters) - In preparing for her first film role as a petite, hard-laboring slave in “12 Years a Slave,” actress Lupita Nyong‘o sized herself up against 500 pounds of cotton, which her character Patsey picked every day.

 The pile “was taller and wider and thicker than me,” says Nyong‘o.
 “And I was presented with this woman’s loftiness.”